 Welcome to MSBA

-We are a non-profit membership organization of beekeepers in Maine, dedicated to education using best practices and the promotion of beekeeping to the public.
+MSBA is a non-profit membership organization of beekeepers in Maine, dedicated to education, using best practices and honey bee health.
 Affiliated with local chapters throughout the state, MSBA also works with the Maine Department of Agriculture, Conservation and Forestry to promote the honey bee, products of the hive and initiatives to support beekeepers.

 Acquiring some basic but essential skills is critical to becoming a successful beekeeper.
 “Bee School” will get you off to a great start.